Summer Infant (NASDAQ:SUMR) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Summer Infant (NASDAQ:SUMR – Get Rating) in a report published on Sunday.
+StockNews.com started coverage on shares of Summer Infant (NASDAQ:SUMR – Get Rating) in a research note released on Monday morning.
 The firm issued a buy rating on the stock.

-Summer Infant (NASDAQ:SUMR – Get Rating) last issued its earnings results on Wednesday, March 16th.
-The company reported ($1.81) earnings per share (EPS) for the quarter.
+Summer Infant (NASDAQ:SUMR – Get Rating) last released its earnings results on Wednesday, March 16th.
+The company reported ($1.81) earnings per share for the quarter.
 Summer Infant had a negative net margin of 2.02% and a negative return on equity of 4.39%.
-The company had revenue of $35.31 million for the quarter.
+The business had revenue of $35.31 million for the quarter.

 Summer Infant, Inc, together with its subsidiaries, designs, markets, and distributes branded juvenile health, safety, and wellness products.
 It offers audio and video monitors; and gates, potties, entertainers, baby monitors, bath products, specialty blankets, strollers, car seats, and travel systems, as well as baby gear products under the Summer and SwaddleMe brand names.